This just might be the perfect breakfast…

 Here is a quick guide for how to cut an onion.

-Season and Spread
+Season and spread.

 Preheat oven to 425℉.

 Place the pan in the oven and cook for 25 to 30 minutes.
+Be sure to flip the veggies halfway through cooking so everything gets crispy.

 Remove the pan from the oven.
 Make 8 wells or nests in the center of the vegetables and drizzle with the remaining tablespoon of oil.